openharmony/docs/en/application-dev/ui/arkts-gesture-events-binding.md

 By default, the child component preferentially recognizes the gesture specified by **gesture**, and the parent component preferentially recognizes the gesture specified by **priorityGesture** (if set).

+With regard to long press gestures, the component with the shortest minimum hold-down time responds first, ignoring the **priorityGesture** settings.

 In the following example, the parent component **Column** and child component **Text** are both bound to the tap gesture.
 As the **Column** is bound to the gesture through **priorityGesture**, the tap gesture recognized by the parent component is preferentially responded to.